philipturner/ue5-nanite-macos/README.md

 >
 > \**Refer to the graph at the bottom of the window for CPU load, <ins>not</ins> the number(s) below <b>% CPU</b>.

 Click <b>Menu Bar > Product > Run</b>.
 Give Unreal Editor permission to access `Documents`.
-The application will shut down\* after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
-Now, navigate to this path in Finder and double-click the `UnrealEditor` application.
+The application shuts down\* after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
+Now, navigate to this path in Finder and double-click the `UnrealEditor` application:

 ```
 /Users/<your username>/Documents/UnrealEngine/UnrealEngine/Engine/Binaries/Mac